Dev-JiwonShin/buster-cli/README.md

 buster repl
 ```

--   You will then be shown a prompt `>` and can begin interacting with NEAR.
+-   You will then be shown a prompt `>` and can begin interacting with BUSTER.
--   Try typing the following into your prompt that converts NEAR (Ⓝ) into yoctoNEAR (10^-24):
+-   Try typing the following into your prompt that converts BUSTER (Ⓝ) into yoctoBUSTER (10^-24):

 ```bash
 nearAPI.utils.format.parseNearAmount('1000')